nsfinkelstein/blog/content/blog/2023-03-17-raising-software.md

 some prominent voices in the field believe that we can generate general intelligence through training.
 Training for machine learning is not that different from training for people, or for animals.
-In all cases, the trainee is basically asked to do the same things over and over, improving from feedback on each attempt, until he/she/they/it is compotent.
+In all cases, the trainee is basically asked to do the same things over and over, improving from feedback on each attempt, until he/she/they/it is competent.

 A lot of people have pointed out that it's a bit strange to think that general intelligence will arise from training a model on a handful, or even a few score of tasks.
 In the cases of recent